pinztrek/mesher/README.md

 - normal Telemetry and position broadcasts are allowed
 - telemetry infrastructure broadcasts are not allowed

+### Whenever possible we will confirm communication with known good nodes when in range.

 ## Test Intercom via Signal
 The following signal group will be utilized to coordinate, share results and observations, etc:
 <https://signal.group/#CjQKICHKvDzE1d_s0lRKnHfxbDkyFsVysvCD4aT_GDJ0pRUjEhApi9pOCyxAmOFAPNdHw9RT>